awslabs/amazon-neptune-tools/neptune-export/docs/export-rdf.md

                 Neptune endpoint(s) – supply multiple instance endpoints if you want to load balance requests across a cluster

+            --lb-port <lbPort>
+                Load balancer port (optional, default 80)

+                This option may occur a maximum of 1 times

+                This options value represents a port and must fall in one of the following port ranges: 1-1023, 1024-49151

             --log-level <logLevel>
                 Log level (optional, default 'error')